Content from Why Python Packages?

 Introduction

-The [build-system] table in a pyproject.toml file tells packaging tools like pip what software is needed to build your Python project.
-It specifies the build backend that will be used to create distributable packages, like wheels (.whl) or source distributions (.sdist).
+This section of a pyproject.toml file informs packaging tools such as pip which software is required to build your project.
+It specifies the build backend responsible for producing distributable packages such as wheels (.whl) or source distributions (.sdist).

-This section was introduced by PEP 518 and is essential for modern Python packaging.
-The [build-system] table has two main keys:
+This section was introduced by [PEP 518](https://peps.python.org/pep-0518/) and is essential for modern Python packaging.
+It has two main keys:

-1. requires: This is a list of strings specifying the packages needed to build your project.
-These packages will be downloaded and installed into a temporary, isolated environment before the build process begins.
-You must include the build backend itself here.
+1. requires: A list of packages required to build the project.
+These are downloaded and installed into a temporary, isolated environment prior to the build process.
+The build backend itself must also be listed here.

-2. build-backend: This is a string that points to the specific Python object (the “backend”) that packaging tools will use to execute the build.
-It’s the entry point for creating your project’s packages.
+2. build-backend: A string reference to the Python object (the “backend”) that will be invoked by packaging tools to create the distributable packages.

 TOML